Mountain Bike Pack Essentials: What to carry on the trail

 You’re out on the trail, miles away from your car, with no cell service, and you get a flat.
 Do you have the mountain bike pack essentials to repair it or are you doomed for a several-hour hike-a-bike back to the trailhead?
 How about a spare derailleur hanger to keep your shifting working smoothly or a multi-tool to fix a loose bolt?

-Having a well-stocked pack filled with a few key items can rescue you from misery on the trail and it might even save you from a more serious situation.
+If you’ve been caught unprepared, don’t worry – we’ve all been there, even me!
+But, having a well-stocked pack filled with a few key items can rescue you from misery on the trail.
+It might even save you from a more serious situation.

-But what are these essentials exactly?
-If you’re just starting out as a mountain biker, you might not know what the important things to include in your pack are.
+If you’re just starting out as a mountain biker, you might not know what to bring mountain biking.
 That’s ok!
 I’m here to help.
-In this post, I’ve rounded up what tools to take mountain biking as well as a few additional pieces of gear that I like to always take with me on longer and bigger backcountry adventures.
-You won’t need them until you do, so it’s best to always be prepared.
+In this post, I’ve rounded up the mtb pack essentials as well as a few additional pieces of gear that I like to always take with me on longer and bigger backcountry adventures.
+You won’t need them until you do, so it’s best to always be prepared!

 1. A Multi-Tool